 On its back are two cornucopias, tied with ribbons and holding instead them different fruits.
 Between the two cornucopias, you can see a pomegranate.
 This coin’s design was influenced by the coins which were issued by John Hyrcanus, one of the Maccabean leaders during the 2nd century BCE.
 The Emblem of Israel also appears on the coin, of course.

 The truth is that you can barely buy anything with this coin alone.
-Maybe four bubble gums.
+Maybe four bubble gums, but I’m not sure about it anymore with all the prices going up.

 The single Shekel coin is made from 75% copper and 25% nickel.
 On the coin, you can see a lily, taken from a coin that was issued during the period in which the Persians ruled the land.
 Under the coin, diagonally, the work “Yehuda” is written in ancient Hebrew.
 The Emblem of Israel also appears on the coin, of course, at the right hand of the lily